ELI-Data-Mining-Group/PELIC-dataset/README.md

 __Tokenization__ For tokenization, we adopted NLTK's scheme based on [Penn Treebank](https://catalog.ldc.upenn.edu/LDC99T42), which has long been the standard within the natural language processing (NLP) community and therefore will be crucial in being able to apply popular NLP applications to our text.
 We augmented this scheme by applying additional pre- and post- processing.
 The pre-processing normalized punctuation, which as one might expect was highly irregular in learners' writing contributing to tokenization errors.
 In post-processing, we further broke up punctuation and tokens that were not properly tokenized apart.
 Importantly, we selectively broke up hyphenated tokens that should not be treated as a single lexical item.
-In deciding what constitutes a single lexical unit (e.g., _well-known_, _so-called_) and what does not (e.g., _coffee-loving_, _twelve-foot-long_) we consulted COCA's list of to 100,000 frequent words, determining those found in the list to be in the former group.
+In deciding what constitutes a single lexical unit (e.g., _well-known_, _so-called_) and what does not (e.g., _coffee-loving_, _twelve-foot-long_) we consulted the list of to 100,000 frequent words from the [Corpus of Contemporary American English](https://www.english-corpora.org/coca/) (COCA; Davies, 2008-), determining those found in the list to be in the former group.

-##There was one remaining issue with adopting NLTK's tokenization scheme: it famously separates out all symbols and punctuation into their own tokens (`,`, `...` in the example below), which means its token count will be greatly inflated compared to what's commonly thought of as "word count" in general and further the concept of "text length" within the SLA community.
+There was one remaining issue with adopting NLTK's tokenization scheme: it famously separates out all symbols and punctuation into their own tokens (`,`, `...` in the example below), which means its token count will be greatly inflated compared to what's commonly thought of as "word count" in general and further the concept of "text length" within the SLA community.

 ```python
 >>> sent = "Well, Jenny didn't like Tom's shirt..."